OKcomputer626/project3_montecarlosim/README.md

 ## Key Findings

-##  Python Code and Libraries Used
+##  R Code and Libraries Used
-* Python Version: 3.9
+* R Version: 2023.09.0+463
-* Libraries: yfinance, numpy, matplotlib, scipy, pandas
+* Libraries: tidyverse,quantmod,tseries,forecast,

 ## Future Work
 For future work it would be intresting to try the following below approach where this report explores differentiable programming in conjunction with Monte Carlo methods, showcasing applications such as fast search of phase transitions and accurately finding ground states of interacting many-body models in two dimensions​.
 For more information check out Shi-Xin Zhang, Zhou-Quan Wan, and Hong Yao, published on July 21, 2023. [ Automatic differentiable Monte Carlo: Theory and application](https://journals.aps.org/prresearch/references/10.1103/PhysRevResearch.5.033041)